 Understandably, for all the reasons above we simply could not justify the use of mined diamonds in our collection.
-Instead, our solution of using lab-grown diamonds is entirely ethical, causing no harm to the environment or people, yet the process still results in a diamond that is chemically, physically and aesthetically identical to a mined diamond.
+Instead, our solution of using lab-grown diamonds has much less of an impact environmentally and socially, yet the process still results in a diamond that is chemically, physically and aesthetically identical to a mined diamond.

-Our Conscious Diamond collection features 13 delicate pieces made from 100% recycled gold and guilt-free lab-grown diamonds.
-Browse the collection here.
+Our Conscious Diamond collection features delicate pieces made from 100% recycled gold and guilt-free lab-grown diamonds.
+Browse the full Conscious Diamonds Collection here.